Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 - The insurance company will approve your appeal, reinstate your benefits and pay all past-due benefits; or

 - They will deny your claim again.
-If you have another appeal available, you may pursue the appeal.
+If you have another appeal available, you may pursue a second appeal.
 If all appeals have been exhausted, we will file a lawsuit.

 - Prepare the lawsuit.